e-nableitalia/Mirah-firmware/README.md

-# Pent4silea - Mirah-firmware
+# Mirah-firmware

-A Particle project named Pent4silea / Mirah Board firmware
+A Particle project named *Mirah Board firmware*

 ## Welcome to your project!